-The study was first brought to the attention of the NIHR when the company accessed the NIHR Signposting Service.
-This service introduces companies to a full range of experts who can collaborate on clinical research and help develop a potential therapeutic or technology for use in a clinical setting.
+The study was first brought to the attention of the NIHR when the company contacted the NIHR to find out about collaboration opportunities.
+As part of our service we provide we can introduce companies to a full range of experts who can collaborate on clinical research and help develop a potential therapeutic or technology for use in a clinical setting.
 The range of experts includes: clinicians, laboratory scientists, health economists, statisticians, methodologists, biomedical engineers and world-leading experts and specialists in a range of therapeutic areas.

-The NIHR team connected SpectreScience with Dr Venkat Subramanian who works within an NIHR Surgical MedTech Co-operative (previously known as an NIHR Healthcare Technology Cooperative) in England.
+We connected SpectreScience with Dr Venkat Subramanian who works within an NIHR Surgical MedTech Co-operative in England.
 Dr Subramanian collaborated with SpectreScience to help translate the light-based technology into the clinical setting and develop a feasible study protocol.

 Study Support Service

 The study opened in February 2015 at St James’ University Hospital, Leeds, in the UK.
-The NIHR Study Support Service assisted study set-up by helping the company to obtain the relevant research and development (R&D) permissions.
-The NIHR Study Support Service also supported study delivery by allocating Clinical Trial Assistant support (funded by the company) to Dr Subramanium for one day a week to assist with administrative tasks associated with the study.
-This included screening clinic patient lists to identify patients that might be suitable and that would benefi t from taking part in the MORDIS study.
+Our Study Support Service assisted study set-up by helping the company to obtain the relevant research and development (R&D) permissions.
+We also supported study delivery by allocating Clinical Trial Assistant support (funded by the company) to Dr Subramanium for one day a week to assist with administrative tasks associated with the study.
+This included screening clinic patient lists to identify patients that might be suitable and that would benefit from taking part in the MORDIS study.